Dam & Loch

 On Darnaw Hill

 (1548ft/472m) there is a memorial to the Daily Express ‘Dragon Fly’ plane

 that crashed in 1937 with the loss of 4 lives.

 Visitor Centre.
 Tel: 01644 420285

-The Visitor Centre has been refurbished and is now expected to open in
+The Visitor Centre has been refurbished and will open for the summer season

 Clatteringshaws Visitor Centre has a car park